Titillate your tastebuds with the best barbecue in the Volunteer State – this curated list will give you the best places to go.

 Peg Leg Porker – Nashville, TN

-In an ever-growing city, it’s hard to decipher what’s Nashville-grown and what’s just riding a trend.
-While chain barbecue places are great, there’s only one Peg Leg Porker, and you know it the second you step foot in the door.
+Courtesy of <a data-cke-saved-href=” />Photo: Sean Davis under a Peg Leg Porker, and you know it the second you step foot in the door.
 “We treat you like part of our family.
 You’re welcome to our table,” says owner and born-and-bred Nashvillian, Carey Bringle.
 “It’s not just great, authentic, Tennessee barbecue, it’s a whole feeling.
 Everything in the restaurant belongs to us.
 We didn’t go out and find stuff that looked cool or old, we are literally welcoming customers into our home.”

 Cozy Corner BBQ – Memphis, TN